The Importance of Temperature Control in Plastic Injection Molding

 The temperature in which each kind of plastic is injected can impact the part’s performance when finished.
 For example, the polymer ABS injected at 185° F will have a different end result than ABS injected at around 500° F.

 In addition to the temperature calculations of the melted plastic, the mold cavity it’s being poured into needs to be much cooler than the melted material.
-The temperature of the plastic mold will depend on how quickly you want the melted plastic to solidify, with optimal uniform freezing rate.
+The temperature of the plastic mold will depend on how quickly you want the melted plastic to solidify, with an optimal uniform freezing rate.
 The ideal mold temperature allows the polymer to crystallize in proper time without causing it to freeze prematurely.

 Water is commonly used as a coolant, but other specialized fluids can be used to help cool down melted plastic as well.
 Lining the mold with copper-beryllium inserts can also be used as alternatives to help cool the molded part efficiently – the inserts are particularly useful in absorbing thermal energy when cooling the melted plastic and reducing cycle times.

-Turbulent flow of coolant into the cooling channels is essential for cooling efficiency.
+The turbulent flow of coolant into the cooling channels is essential for cooling efficiency.
 Problems with mold cooling can build gradually.
 Keeping a log of heat transfer data of each injection run will help to eliminate accumulating cooling problems before they get any worse.

 Retlaw’s Commitment to Quality in Your Composite Plastic Parts